MoathJnaidi/Fresh-Segments-Challenge-Case-Study-8/README.md

   * **The 2nd solution**

     ```sql
-	   SELECT sum(case when id is null then 1 else 0 end) as not_in_map,
+	   SELECT SUM(CASE WHEN id IS NULL THEN 1 ELSE 0 END) AS not_in_map,
-		      sum(case when interest_id is null then 1 else 0 end) as not_in_metric
+		  SUM(CASE WHEN interest_id IS NULL THEN 1 ELSE 0 END) AS not_in_metric
 	     FROM (
-                SELECT * FROM interest_metrics AS mt LEFT JOIN interest_map mp on mt.interest_id = mp.id
+                SELECT * FROM interest_metrics AS mt LEFT JOIN interest_map AS mp ON mt.interest_id = mp.id
                  UNION
 	        SELECT * FROM interest_metrics AS mt RIGHT JOIN interest_map AS mp ON mt.interest_id = mp.id
               ) AS sub;
     ```
     |not_in_map|not_in_metric|